JCurley10/Jeopardy_nlp/README.md

 - [Conclusion and Futher Analysis](#Conclusion-and-Further-Analysis)
 - [Notes, Sources, and Thanks](#Notes,-Sources,-and-Thanks)

+## The Goal
+**The goal of this analysis is to help *Jeopardy!* home viewers and aspiring contestants study the most common or important subjects that appear in Jeopardy.**

+It is straightforward to identify the most common words or categories that have appeared in the show, but that is not enough information for focused study.
+Instead, I seek to identify the different *meta-categories* that describe groups of similar categories.
+Within these groupings, I also seek to idenfity which words are most important in order for a contestant to focus their study.

-## Background and Motivation
+## Background
-*Jeopardy!* is a gameshow that has been on the air since 1964 (the most recent iteration started in 1984), where three contestants compete against each other -and the clock- by responding to trivia clues with different values.
-A unique feature of *Jeopardy!* is that the host poses an **answer** and the contestant who buzzes in first responds in the form of a **question**, always starting their response with "What is" or "Who is", etc.
+*Jeopardy!* is a trivia gameshow that has been on the air since 1964 (the most recent iteration started in 1984), where three contestants compete against each other -and the clock- by responding to clues.
+Ae unique feature of *Jeopardy!* is that the host poses the **answer**, and the contestant presses a buzzer to respond to the answer in the form of a **question**, always starting their response with "What is" or "Who is", etc.
 <p align="center">
 <img src="https://github.com/JCurley10/Jeopardy_nlp/blob/main/images/jeopardy_board.png" alt="gameboard" width="700" height="500">
 </p>
 <p>
 <sub>image source:https://en.wikipedia.org/wiki/Jeopardy!<sub>

-There are three rounds in each episode with the following details:
+Each episode of *Jeopardy!* has 61 clues over three rounds, with the following details:

 - Round 1: Jeopardy!
     - six *Jeopardy!*-defined categories (referred to as **J-Categories** from here on) with 5 clues each